 Another problem is increasing demands on already overstressed and overwhelmed teachers who have to arrive early to work on lesson plans and spend their evenings grading work.
 Longer school days and years may push even more experienced teachers out of the profession.

 Also, children may have less time to devote to non-school activities like sports, art, and music lessons that provide their own benefits.

 Quality Is the Real Problem

-Educational quality, rather than time spent in school, is America's real problem.
+Rather than time spent in school, educational quality is America's real problem.
 Having children spend more hours and days in a failing educational system won't make them more successful students.
-Singapore excels in math because they have an excellent math curriculum, which undergoes constant review and improvement.
+Singapore excels in math because it has an excellent math curriculum that undergoes constant review and improvement.